yuan-phd/delta-filing/README.md

 The empirical result tracks the boundedness ordering.
 During DPO training, the implicit reward margin grew from 0.02 at step 10 to 8.76 at step 520 — a 440× increase.
 The resulting adapter collapsed catastrophically on rigid-format tasks: 1/9 on Review (binary `COMPLETE`/`NEEDS_FOLLOW_UP` classification), 3/6 on Refusal.
 IPO held the margin near 1.0 (its target) and lost 3 points on tool-calling. cDPO showed an intermediate failure mode.

-GRPO_v2, training on the same data and same LoRA rank but using a hand-designed multi-objective reward function (tool-call validity, section reference, numerical specificity, analytical judgment, format compliance), holds 15/15 on tool calling *and* leads on synthesis (7/8 vs SFT's 5/8).
+GRPO, training on the same data and same LoRA rank but using a hand-designed multi-objective reward function (tool-call validity, section reference, numerical specificity, analytical judgment, format compliance), holds 15/15 on tool calling *and* leads on synthesis (7/8 vs SFT's 5/8).
 It avoids the trade-off entirely.

 The interpretation: alignment tax magnitude in DPO-family methods is determined by how strongly the preference objective constrains the implicit reward margin.
 Unbounded DPO can over-optimize until format-rigid capabilities collapse.
 RL with an explicit, multi-objective reward signal can avoid the trade-off — but only if every important dimension is in the reward function.
 The LoRA parameter budget is not the binding constraint here.